 Our challenge at Oliver Creek was to restore fish passage at the culvert crossing at our Youbou Road.
 The conditions at this culvert (it was too long, too shallow, too steep, and had no bed material on the bottom – to name a few) had been preventing upstream fish passage of species, such as coho salmon, for over 50 years.

 We tackled the challenge in a number of ways:

 - Construction of three rock weirs/riffles downstream of the culvert to eliminate the outlet drop and instead back flood the culvert so that fish could once again swim through the culvert.

 - Installation of twelve culvert baffles, which slow the water down, increase water depth for passage, and help to retain gravel materials.

 - Construction of three spawning platforms at the upstream side of the constructed weir.

 - Installation of large woody debris for habitat diversity along the pools at the culvert outlet and downstream of the three weirs.

 The students and community who helped out learned that trees play an important role in restoring and protecting fish habitat by providing shade and protection for fish that are travelling through the creek.
 Palsson Elementary students will continue to participate in the project with things like Earth Day events, where they did up-planting of many plants for use at the Grosskleg location later this year.
 In addition, students are educated on things like storm water pollution prevention and oil spill response awareness, provided by the Cowichan Lake Salmonid Enhancement Society.

-We are looking forward to participating in the second phase later this year.
 Together with our project partners and the community (little and big!), we will continue to protect and improve Oliver Creek, as well as other locations in BC where streams meet our highways, for future generations to enjoy, be it for fishing, hiking through the forests of the area, or simply taking a Sunday drive along Youbou Road.